 One of my holiday surprises was this nifty cast iron cornbread pan.
-This week I put it to good use.
-To celebrate the last season of Downton Abbey.
-Scones somehow seemed more appropriate than cornbread.
+This week I put it to good use (as I revisit aka binge watch Downton Abbey).
+Scones somehow seemed more appropriate than humble- but favorite- cornbread.
 Though these scones would most certainly not pass muster with Violet, Dowager Countess of Grantham.
 She would be- most assuredly- appalled.
 And raise an elegantly arching, ironic eyebrow in utter disdain.

 Savory Gluten-Free Scones Recipe with Olives and RosemaryKarina's original recipe posted January 2012.

 These tender, savory scones are divine with rib-sticking winter stews and comforting soups.
 Studded with olives and sprinkled with rosemary, they complement everything from Italian minestrone to classic chicken soup with garlic.
 Or serve them with a slow roasted dinner, some gluten-free pasta or a simple frittata.